Wanna Date? Riding Wave Of Growth For Plant-Based Food Industry Following ‘Shark Tank’ Success

 “I no longer have to depend on my family for capital,” she shared.
 “Instead, I get to run my company with the guidance of people who have been there, and Mark is the first to answer any question I have and offer advice.
 I feel like I finally have a team behind me.”

 As Business 2 Community reported, Cuban seemed to have quite a bit of faith in the outfit started by the recent New York University graduate.
 Though Wanna Date? had been in operation for less than a year and had brought in $31,000 in sales, Bartow was able to score a $100,000 investment in exchange for a 33 percent stake in the operation.
-He also offered some advice on better sizing the product and including a plain, date-flavored offering.
+Cuban also offered some advice on better sizing for the product and including a plain, date-flavored offering.

 With the funding, Bartow said Wanna Date? would be able to get its production costs down and increase the per-product revenue.
-Wanna Date? also came out of Shark Tank with some viral momentum, and has earned some glowing praise from customers and reviews thanks to it.
+Wanna Date? also came out of Shark Tank with some viral momentum, and has earned some glowing praise from customers and reviews thanks to the appearance.